lelonS/online-shopping-api/tests/test-docs.md

 ---

 ## Automated Tests

+When using `run collection` the rate limiting causes some of the tests fail.

 ### 1. Validate that the API returns the correct HTTP status code (e.g., 200 OK) for a successful GET request.